Lithuania travel guide

 Transport and day trips

 Lithuania is compact and easy to navigate.
-Vilnius to Kaunas takes about ninety minutes by bus, and the Curonian Spit is a day trip from Klaipėda.
+Vilnius to Kaunas takes about ninety minutes by bus; the Curonian Spit works as a day trip from Klaipėda.

 Frequently asked questions about Lithuania